luczorce/quip-survey-app/routes.md

 ```
 POST /surveys/:id/clone

-# :id is the Id of the Survey to clone
+# data to send over:
+# name: "A String to name the copied Survey"
 ```

 Will clone the survey and it's questions, and return a `201`.
 The response will contain: